 Given that purchasing your first home may in fact be the biggest purchase of your life, it’s important to get it right.

-Hopefully by being aware of these mistakes you’ll be able to avoid them and work towards a smooth purchase and a wonderful investment for your future.
+Hopefully, by being aware of these mistakes you’ll be able to avoid them and work towards a smooth purchase and a wonderful investment for your future.
+So let's look at the top 5 mistakes:

 Vendors and purchasers of property must prove their identity when selling and buying property.